-330 Commonwealth was designed and built by O. H. Drisko & Son in 1888 for Charles S. Gill.
-He is shown as the owner on the original building permit application, dated April 9, 1888, and on the final building inspection report, dated January 4, 1889.
+The house was built on the western half of a 49 foot 4 inch lot that James S. Gill purchased on February 23, 1886, from Miss Elizabeth F. Brigham.
+Charles S. Gill, presumably an incorrect reference to James S. Gill, is shown as the owner on the original building permit application, dated April 9, 1888, and on the final building inspection report, dated January 4, 1889.

 By the 1899-1900 winter season, 330 Commonwealth was the home of Homer Lane Bigelow and his wife, Mary Sanborn (Rice) Bigelow.
+He was a jeweler in his family’s firm, Bigelow, Kennard & Co.
 They previously had lived in Quincy.
-He was a jeweler in his family’s firm, Bigelow, Kennard & Co.
-They continued to live at 330 Commonwealth in 1903, but had moved to Chestnut Hill by 1904.
+They continued to live at 330 Commonwealth during the 1902-1903 winter season, but moved thereafter to Chestnut Hill.

 During the 1903-1904 winter season, 330 Commonwealth was the home of attorney Daniel Caldwell Stanwood and his wife, Marion Douglas (Haynes) Stanwood.
-They had been married in June of 1902 and then had lived at The Charlesgate at 535 Beacon.
+They had married in June of 1902 and then had lived at The Charlesgate at 535 Beacon.
 Marion Stanwood’s parents, Josiah Manchester Haynes and Sarah Elizabeth (Sturgis) Haynes, lived with them; their principal residence was in Augusta, Maine.

 The Haynes left for Europe in mid-1904 and the Stanwoods moved to 64 Commonwealth by 1905.